BlazedEngima/primeDev/README.md

 write(fd, &data, sizeof(data));
 read(fd, &return_val, sizeof(int));
 ```
-> **_NOTE:_** data refers to a variable of the previously mention DataIn struct.
+> **_NOTE:_** Data refers to a variable of the previously mention DataIn struct.
 Populate the data members before writing to the device driver

 There is a sample test file (that is used for testing) to outline the usage better, please refer to it if you require an example.